openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   A type of component that you can use to add and format text for your course.
   A Text component can contain text, lists, links, and images.
-For more information, see :ref:`partnercoursestaff:Working with Text Components`.
+For more information, see :ref:`Working with HTML Components`.